 Configuration and Compilation¶

 Building the documentation is the same on Linux and Mac.

 Once the documetation builds, you can access it by opening Rayleigh/doc/build/html/index.html in your web browser.

-Building the code different slightly on Linux and Mac.
-For Linux, execute the following:
+Building the code is again the same on Linux and Mac.
+Execute the following:

 conda activate radev cd /path/to/Rayleigh ./configure -conda-mkl --FC=mpifort make

 At this point, you can run “make install,” and run the code using mpirun as you normally would (keep the radev environment active when doing this).